A game that is played

 However, if you play in an official competition you have a duty to the field to abide by the rules and to penalise yourself for any infraction.

 There are 24 Rules that cover every aspect of the game.

 Around the Putting Green there are occasions when you could incur an unnecessary penalty for a moment of carelessness.

 However, on Occasion 2 above your pitch mark was not on the green.
-You therefore incur a penalty of two strokes for improving your line of play.
+You therefore incur a General penalty of two strokes for improving your line of play.

 Whether you intend to break the rules or do so unknowingly does not make a difference.
 If you don't correct your score and you sign an incorrect scorecard the ultimate penalty is disqualification.

 Many rules go unnoticed because neither the player nor the marker knows them.
 However, if you are a marker or a fellow competitor and see an infraction, you have an obligation to the other players in the competition to call the penalty.

 In the event of a disagreement, you can refuse to sign the card as marker.
 It is then up to the competition committee to decide the outcome.

 Penalising others for rules infractions can sometimes lead to unpleasantness.
 However, calling a penalty on yourself when you break a rule should be a matter of honour.

 To break the Rules of Golf is understandable – it is part of the process of learning them.
 However, to break the same rule twice is sheer carelessness.